Executive Summary:

 Results:

-The retailer’s network is now running smoothly and is constantly reporting to the cloud management console its current status.
+The e-commerce distributor’s network is now running smoothly and is constantly reporting to the cloud management console its current status.
 All network traffic is segmented properly via VLANs and public traffic is bandwidth restricted via QoS to keep them from hogging the connection.
 The new server is running smoothly (making much less noise too) with all applications and resources being accessed easily.
-Farmhouse Networking took over network management of the retailer with managed antivirus, managed updates and documented network security practices.
+Farmhouse Networking took over network management of the e-commerce distributor with managed antivirus, managed updates and documented network security practices.